-Assessment: This tudor was the culprit of failed caulk lines (water seal) and had resulted in the need of carpentry work and ensuring a maximum water seal on the home to prevent further damage.
+Assessment: This Tudor was the culprit of failed caulk lines (water seal) and had resulted in the need for carpentry work to ensure a maximum water seal on the home to prevent further damage.
 For the untrained eye this rather newer home did not need carpentry.
-But as Lime walked through and did the initial assessment the Lime advisor pressed on 11 boards at the joint and sure enough the boards would create an indentation identifying that the boards were rotted.
-Lime also noticed a large crack along a curved window trim board that would be best fit to replace.
+But as LIME walked through and did the initial assessment, the Advisor pressed on eleven boards at the joint and found that the boards were rotted.
+He also noticed a large crack along a curved window trim board that would be best to replace.

-Advise: The inconspicuous nature of this homes trim caused Lime to do a thorough quality check on all boards that even seemed to be in good shape.
-It turned out that a total of 23 boards were in need of replacement.
-Once new boards were installed Lime sealed all joints and seams on the home to ensure that moisture could not begin to make the paint turnover prematurely and rott the boards.
-Lime always uses a premium caulking which compliments the top coat paint extremely well, and when used together will leave a lasting impression for years to come.
+Advice: The inconspicuous nature of this home’s trim caused LIME to do a thorough quality check on all boards, even if they seemed to be in good shape.
+It turned out that a total of twenty-three boards needed replacement.
+Once new boards were installed, LIME sealed all joints and seams on the home to ensure that moisture could not begin to make the paint turn over prematurely and rot the boards.
+LIME always uses a premium caulking that complements the topcoat paint extremely well, and when used together will leave a lasting impression for years to come.